Professionally Grading Your Coins

 - ANACS – (American Numismatic Association Certification Service)

 Aren’t all grading companies the same?

 ABSOLUTELY NOT!
-If the grading company you are about to use is not on this list, you are probably wasting your money.
-For example, there is a grading company with a yellow tag, and EVERY coin I have ever seen has been MS 70 (Flawless).
+If the grading company you are about to use is not on this list, you are quite possibly wasting your money.
+For example, I’ve seen grading company with a yellow tag, and EVERY coin I have ever seen has been MS 70 (flawless).
 Grading services like this are crooked at best.
-Inflating the grade makes the coin appear more valuable to the novice collector, encourages over charging, and most importantly, severly damages the reputation, hobby, and business of numismatics.
+Inflating the grade makes the coin appear more valuable to the novice collector, encourages over charging, and most importantly, and furthermore, severely damages the reputation, hobby, and business of numismatics.